Award-winning academy with strong environmental credentials

-Situated in the Tadpole Garden Village in Swindon, GWA welcomed its first pupils in September 2018 and over the following five years will grow to accommodate 1,200 students.
+Situated in the Tadpole Garden Village in Swindon, GWA welcomed its first pupils in September 2018 and has grown to accommodate 1,200 students.

 In July 2019, GWA won Best Educational Building at the West of England Local Authority Building Control awards.